GSto/digital-garden/notes/web3.md

 Core principle: adding protocols for payments and state to the internet.
 Think of the blockchain as one "world computer": all code is open, runs on one virtual computer (computer = machine that can execute instructions and store state). all code is accessible, and composable with one another.
 No need for APIs.
 Everything is permissionless.

+## Key Elements of Web3
+- **Wallets** Wallets allow you to keep money, sign things, and log into websites
+- **Web3 Sites** Websites where you can log in with your wallet and sign things.
+- **Blockchain** The global database / computer

 ## Technologies

 - [[blockchain]] - basis for other technologies listed below.
 A decentralized ledger.